Protecting Brands on Social media

 Assigning roles and responsibilities, designating positions especially catering to Social Media management enhances functionality, helps resolve issues and saves time.

 Appointing employees to oversee compliance helps ensure everything is right on track.
 Having said that, an increasing trend of employing interns and youngest people in an organisation has been observed.
-A common thought process behind this is that the younger generation is more tech savvy and hence more suited for such positions.
-Now what is often ignored here is being tech savvy in the usage of social media for personal use, is a lot different from using it for business and brand building purposes.
+A common thought process behind this is that the younger generation is more tech-savvy and hence more suited for such positions.
+Now what is often ignored here is being tech-savvy in the usage of social media for personal use, is a lot different from using it for business and brand building purposes.
 The latter requires strategic insights and an understanding of business, what works, what doesn’t and most importantly what consumers find value in.
+Protecting brands on social media requires more than just tech skills—it demands a deep understanding of brand strategy and consumer behavior.

 The platforms hosting reviews always provide an option to report a review, this option lets one choose from a variety of reasons including “off topic”, “conflict of interest”, “profanity”, “harassment”, “hate speech”, “discrimination” amongst others.
 If one fails to report a review, they may further escalate it via filling up relevant forms provided on the platform or writing to the relevant authorities in a manner that establishes your intent to protect potential customers and examine the authenticity of the concerned review.